TykTechnologies/tyk-pump/README.md

 `"rolling_index"` - Appends the date to the end of the index name, so each days data is split into a different index name.
 E.g. tyk_analytics-2016.02.28 Defaults to false

+`"extended_stats"` - If set to true will include the following additional fields: Raw Request, Raw Response and User Agent.